 I’m hugely passionate about art and its history.
 That should abundantly obvious.
 I couldn’t resist providing the following content for enjoyment at my profile page.

-Visit the site of one of the great accomplishments in the history of art — without leaving your computer!
+Visit the site one of the great accomplishments in the history of art — without leaving your computer!
 Vatican City…a beautiful choir sings for you…a view without boundaries…as it would have appeared when Michelangelo completed his contributions.
 No italian police will interrupt or rush your enjoyment.
 No crowds will contend with you.
 This is your own private viewing, any time you want to indulge yourself with it.

-Take a self-guided tour of the Sistine Chapel here.
+Tour the Sistine Chapel here.

-Download a diagram of the paintings to assist your tour.
+Download a map to guide your tour.

 It’s a truly impressive “green” use of the internet.